Tipping In IndiaCreated by Harsh Sonawala,

 For 3 to 5 passengers, then tip between INR 500 to INR 800 per day.

 There have been instances when our drivers have absolutely delighted our guests.
 The driver has taken them to their village or house, told great stories, and overall taken great care of them.
 Do feel free to tip above this guideline if you feel like your driver deserves it.
 There is absolutely no issue with that!

 You should tip a guide between INR 100 to INR 300 per day.
 This depends on your level of satisfaction with the guided tour.
 If it is a group tour then per person INR 50 to INR 100 is a fair tip.

 In terms of tipping guides for a more personalized tour, it really depends on how happy you were with the tour and the service.
 We suggest a wider price range of INR 300 to INR 1,000 (happy to absolutely delighted).

 Tipping in India: TO KNOW

-While India doesn’t necessarily have a strong tipping tradition culturally, in most of the tourist towns, tips are expected.
+While tipping in India isn’t necessarily a cultural tradition, people expect you to tip in most of the tourist towns.
 We do recommend tipping at various instances as explained above, but tip higher only when you are very happy with the service.
 For a more general look at budgeting for your trip to India, this link is a good place to start.

 We also encourage tipping higher than the range specified depending on your satisfaction level.
 This could be in cases where an individual went out of his way for you or in general, you feel like the service was excellent and the increase is more than deserved.